EnioSousa/SE-Project/README.md

 # Project Structure
 - The Arduino directory contains all the code necessary to run the Arduino.
 For this project its advised that we use the  [Arduino IDE](https://www.arduino.cc/en/software) for the compilation of the Arduino code.
+- The Pi directory contains all the logic nedeed for this simulation.
+- The Application folder contains the android application

 # How to run the project